 - Inspect it for any signs of damage that could have caused a leak.

-- Visually inspect the surrounding area for any signs of leakage.
+- Visually inspect the surrounding area for any signs of a release.

 - Take soil samples for testing and analysis.

-An environmental engineering firm can answer all your questions and guide you through the process.
-Their geologists, hydrogeologists, engineers and other experts have the education and experience working with hazardous substances – and all the right licenses and certifications — to ensure you get the right contractors and an efficient removal plan all the way through proper disposal of your old tank.
+Walden can answer all your questions and guide you through the process.
+Our hydrogeologists, engineers and other experts have the education and experience working with hazardous substances to ensure you get the right contractors and an efficient removal plan all the way through proper disposal of your old tank.
 No risk of costly errors or omissions.